-- Zoom: Click and drag over your image to focus on an area in more detail.
+- Straightening: use a horizon line to quickly straighten images. - Zoom: Click and drag over your image to focus on an area in more detail.
 Shift-click to zoom out. - Pan: Shift the view to navigate around a zoomed-in image.